eyalroz/gpu-kernel-runner/README.md

     }
 }
 ```
-and suppose that you've also created two files:
+a suppose that you've also created two files:

 * `input_a`, containing the three characters `abc`;
 * `input_b`, containing 3 octets, each with values `03`.